-Crusader Kings II combines RPG elements and RTS to provide a truly unique experience that makes it one of the best empire building games around.
-The game plays very similar to Europa Universalis IV, except in Crusader Kings II you must create your own character and attempt to make your dynasty as powerful and successful as possible.
-You start the game anytime between 1066 and 1337 and play until 1453, although with different expansions this can be extended.
-Not only that but if you own Europa Universalis IV, you can import your Crusader Kings II save into EU4.
+Crusader Kings III combines RPG elements and RTS to provide a truly unique experience that makes it one of the best empire building games around.
+The game plays very similar to Europa Universalis IV, except in Crusader Kings III you must create your own character and attempt to make your dynasty as powerful and successful as possible.

 Want to buy Crusader Kings II?
 Click Here.

 Europa Universalis IV is an empire building game that is hard to beat.
 If you really want to build an empire, there’s not really much better, other than our number one choice!
 If there is one game which is extremely in-depth, allows for a lot of customisation and gives you the chance to build your empire and attempt to rule the world, then it is Europa Universalis IV.
 The game is an RTS and allows you to pause the game and change the speed of time.
 EUIV is a very accurate and realistic simulation and with the huge range of expansions which have been released since its release, there are hundreds of hours to be had in this game.

 You can choose to take control of one of the hundreds of empires available to you as well as having the option to create your own country and empire from scratch using the nation editor which came as part of the El Dorado expansion.
 The game starts in 1444 and plays out over the course of just under 500 years, although with basic modding these can be changed.
 Europa Universalis IV has it all from exploration, trade, diplomacy, and warfare to managing your own affairs within your country, improving the buildings in your regions and raising your armies.

 Release Date: 2013